A passport with stamps

 Both countries are known for their relaxed lifestyle, stunning landscapes, rich cultural heritage, and mild climate.
-While both Golden Visa programs offer a path to legal residency through investment, their requirements, investment threshold, investment options, and long-term benefits differ.
+While both Golden Visa programs offer a path to legal residency through investment, their requirements, investment thresholds, investment options, and long-term benefits differ.

 This guide compares the Spanish vs Greek Golden Visas to help you choose the best fit for your needs.